namurphy/pytest-tutorial/tutorial.md

 >>> 1 / 0
 ```

-We can also raise our own exceptions.
+We can raise our own exceptions,

 ```pycon
 >>> raise ValueError